High Achievers Title Graphic

 • Feeling responsible for failures–“I should have known better” can make High Achievers feel extra shame or doubt themselves.

-• It’s hard to know what is enough.
+• Confusing.
 The combination of being both humble and a High Achiever creates a juxtaposition where one is constantly driving for excellence and simultaneously trying to understand what is “normal.”
-This uncertainty creates stress.

-• High Achievers find that achieving “balance” is ever-elusive, and this can feel like they are addressing life incorrectly or that something is wrong with them.
+• “Balance” is ever-elusive, and this can feel like they are addressing life incorrectly or that something is wrong with them.

 Small green circle with outline of two people and arrows going back and forth between them to represent interpersonal challenges for High Achievers